 (gdb) load C:/Users/%username%/temp/out.hex

-From this point, the Bluetooth Nordic nRF52832 module was been flashed for works with Artekit SI7021 sensor.
+From this point, the Bluetooth Nordic nRF52832 module was ready for work with the Artekit SI7021 sensor.
 The Black Magic Probe programmer was disconnected to Bluetooth Nordic nRF52832 module and to the PC.

 The Bluetooth Nordic nRF52832 module was soldered to Artekit SI7021 as this wiring diagram with only two wires: